chenqin/CarND-Advanced-Lane-Lines/writeup.md

 ![undistort result of test5][image7]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
 I mainly use color threshold to generate binary image, where I tried to filter out non yellow and white on HSV color space.
-Alternatively, I choose to apply sobel based filter.
-Finally, the color based filter offers better result.
+I find using only sobel approach or color approach both yelt suboptimal results, so I decided to apply both within same function.
+The result seems much robust against color and shade

 ![undistort test5 after color filter white and yellow][image11]